-Status LEDs / LED Control Lines
+Status LEDs (LED Control Lines)

 |Top Previous Next|

-Ethernet LEDs indicate the following:
+Ethernet status LEDs

-On such devices, there are green (SG) and red (SR) status LEDs (or lines to control them).
-They function just as described above, but with one caveat: the brightness of these LEDs is indicative of the current Ethernet link state.
-When live Ethernet cable is not plugged into the device, the LEDs "play" patterns at a reduced brightness.
-When live Ethernet cable is plugged into the device, the LEDs "play" patterns at full brightness.
+On the EM500, externally connected SR and SG LEDs function just as described above, but with one caveat: the brightness of these LEDs is indicative of the current Ethernet link state.
+When live Ethernet cable is not plugged into the device, these LEDs "play" patterns at a reduced brightness.
+When a live Ethernet cable is plugged into the EM500, these LEDs "play" patterns at full brightness.